 People at High Risk from Flu

-Young children, seniors, pregnant women, and people with certain health conditions are more likely to get severely ill and have complications…
+Learn about how young children, seniors, pregnant women, and people with certain health conditions are more likely to get severely ill and have complications.

 How Flu Spreads

-How the virus spreads and how long people may be contagious…
+Learn about how flu spreads and how long people may be contagious.

 Questions & Answers